How to Create an ICmatch Group

 7. Indicate your communication channel.

 Tell your group members if there is a group chat format you all have decided to use.
 We suggest you use whatever the majority of your group members are already familiar with.
-The group coordinator’s profile should indicate the platform you’ve chosen, in the Technology category at the end.
+It could help if the group coordinator’s individual member profile indicates the platform you’ve chosen, in the Technology category at the end.

 8. Explore options.

 As a group coordinator, you can still be a member of other groups.
 These will show up as Linked groups (see below).
 If you decide you no longer want to be coordinator of the group you created, do everybody a favor and let them know.
-You can assign another coordinator and ignore the group.
-If you decide to delete your whole profile, let the others know.
-Someone else may want to take over as coordinator of the group.
-Maybe the ICmatch team can help reassign it on the backend.
+If others want to keep the group together, you can assign another coordinator and ignore the group, even though you will still show up as a member.
+If you decide to delete the group profile, you have the option to create a new one.
+In this case, let the others know that someone else must take over as coordinator of the group.
+They will need to make note of the display names and invite everyone to the new group they create.
+Remind them to copy your group description if they want to paste it to their new group description.

 9. Consider subscribing.